korve/node-form-validate/README.md

 ## Filters
-Filters can be added by using `req.Validator.filter`
+Filters are applied before the input data is validated.
+Filters can parse the incoming data and prepare it for validation or database input.
+They can be added by using `req.Validator.filter()`

 <table>
     <thead>